treygilliland/zootype/README.md

 ## Overview

 `zootype` is a suite of terminal-based typing test implementations, each written from scratch in a different programming language.
-The goal is to explore how different languages and ecosystems approach the same technical challenges.
+`gophertype` is the first and default implementation, with more coming soon.

 **Features:**